 It also contains Vitamin E, which helps with both scarring and stretch marks.

-It also has natural antibacterial and antifungal properties which can battle odor and infections for the active woman by using certain essential oils that are safe for use during pregnancy.
+It also has natural antibacterial and antifungal properties that can battle odor and infections for the active woman by using certain oils that are safe for use during pregnancy.

-The oils also give it an invigorating scent including peppermint, which may be appealing to you in the morning if you suffer from morning sickness.
+The oils also give it a refreshing scent including peppermint, which may be appealing to you in the morning if you suffer from morning sickness.

 Body butter just might become your new best friend when your skin starts to feel stretched to the max.
 Exceptionally creamy and moisturizing, it can help reduce itching and flakiness along the sides of your belly.
 If you choose one enriched with Vitamin E, it may even help to reduce stretch marks.

 This belly butter can help you soothe ultra-dry, irritated, or stretch-marked skin with 100 percent organic and vegan ingredients.
 It is also cruelty-free.